Begemder

-Begemder (በጌምድር, begēmidir; also known as Gonder) was a province in northwest Ethiopia.
+Begemder (በጌምድር, begēmdir; also known as Gonder) was a province in northwest Ethiopia.
 The alternative names come from its capital during the 20th century, Gondar.

 Etymology

 A plausible source for the name Bega is that the word means "dry" in the local language, while another possible interpretation could be "sheep," where rearing of sheep is beg in Amharic.
 Thus, Begemder likely refers to "land that rears sheep" or "the dry area."
 Another etymology is that the first two syllables come from the Ge'ez language baggi` for sheep (Amharic: beg medir) "Land of Sheep."
 Beckingham and Huntingford note that Begemder originally applied to the country east of Lake Tana, where water is scarce, and concluded, "The allusion to the lack of water suggests Amharic baga, "dry season," as a possible source of the name."

 Another, less likely, etymology proposed for the name is that it came from Bega (Beja) plus meder (land) (meaning land of the Bega or Beja), as an inscription of Emperor (Ezana) of Aksum describes his movement of 4,400 conquered Beja to a not yet located province named Matlia.